 - Dare to Be Badass: He gives a Rousing Speech to Fisher to convince him to step up.
 Unfortunately, he's just sending Fisher to his death.

 - Dropped a Bridge on Him: Blink, and you'll miss his death.

-- The Leader: Of the crew sent to deal with the problems in Lambda, and as the Administrative Supervisor, he's this to PATHOS-II as a whole.
-Bizarrely for such a high-ranking position, there are few mentions of him in-game.
+- The Leader: Of the crew sent to deal with the problems in Lambda, and as the Administrative Supervisor, he's one of the overall leaders of PATHOS-II.

 - Nice Job Breaking It, Hero: Sending Fisher to climb the tower only results in both of them dying and Rogers later being murdered by Fisher's Proxy form.

 - Sir Swears-a-Lot: Especially when he's stressed.